PTRRR/ebb-tools/README.md

 })
 ```

+## Examples

+You can find examples of how to use this module in this GitHub repo: [https://github.com/PTRRR/axidraw](https://github.com/PTRRR/axidraw)

 ## Issues

 You might encounter build issues with this module on Windows.
 To solve this problem you have to install `windows-buid-tools` on your machine.